Arboriculturists positively impact the countryside and green spaces of towns and cities by protecting and caring for trees

 - The role can be physically demanding, especially in more junior/trainee positions.
-The high-risk nature of the work means insurance costs can be very high for self-employed arborists and arboriculturists.
+A good head for heights is needed and the high-risk nature of the work means insurance costs can be very high for self-employed arborists and arboriculturists.

 - There is frequent travel within the working day with occasional overnight absence from home.

-- horticulture/plant sciences;
+- horticulture/plant sciences

-- land/estate/property management;
+- land/estate/property management

-Some forestry or horticultural HNDs and foundation degrees offer options/modules of relevance to arboriculture, such as urban forestry or woodland management.
+Graduates from other disciplines can apply if they possess relevant experience, especially at arborist and craft level.
+Some forestry or horticultural HNDs and foundation degrees offer modules of relevance to arboriculture, such as urban forestry or woodland management.

 Pre-entry experience in areas such as project work (landscaping and urban reclamation), tree maintenance or planting work is essential.
 Conservation organisations and charities may offer voluntary work.

-Typical employers of qualified arboriculturists and arborists include:
+Typical employers include:

-- government departments, in particular the Forestry Commission;
+- government departments, particularly the Forestry Commission

-- universities, colleges and schools;
+- universities, colleges and schools - for teaching posts.